 Four-year-olds can play simple singing games, can recognize and sing songs in their entirety, show an increase in voice control, and are more able to sing on pitch than younger children.
 Four-year-olds also find dramatic songs appealing and will make up songs during their play.
 They love to move to music and may give dramatic performances.
-Five-year-olds recite or sing rhymes, jingles, television commercials, and other songs, enjoy the mastery of melodies and tunes, sing well, work together, follow the beat of music, act out a story in dance form, and enjoy dressing up while dancing.
+Five-year-olds can recite or sing rhymes, jingles, television commercials, and other songs using a microphone; enjoy the mastery of melodies and tunes; sing well, work together, and follow the beat of music; act out a story in dance form and enjoy dressing up while dancing.

 This age group enjoys watching familiar video programming that stars their favorite character.
 Their attention span has increased, so visual things can move a little slower.
 Appropriate shows use music as a primary way of communicating with these young viewers.
-Video programing targeted at 4- and 5-year-olds leans toward more academic content, such as counting, vocabulary, alphabet, and abstract concepts like opposites.
+Video programing targeted at 4- and 5-year-olds leans more toward academic content, such as counting, vocabulary, alphabet, and abstract concepts like opposites.
 Four- and five-year-olds enjoy problem-solving questions presented during the shows.
 Action-based shows are highly popular, and action heroes who are victorious over the "bad guys" and can be personified in dramatic play carry a great deal of appeal.
-Preschoolers begin to understand that television commercials are methods of advertising, and they can discriminate between them and the shows they are watching.
-Birthday and holiday wish lists are frequently composed from their television, movie, and commercial viewing.
 Video equipment related to video games is discussed in Technology Play: Computer & Video Games.